LegendaryKindred/Moody/README.md

 Setup Instruction:

+NOTE: Use the <b>Main branch</b> to test the project.
+The test branch will be the branch that includes the tests.

 <b>1.
 Android Studio (Built-in Emulator)</b>
 - Install Android Studio
 - After opne AS, select File on the top tool bar and select "Open Project"